 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- Pour the melted chocolate on the prepared rimmed baking sheet.
-Spread in an even layer and then scatter toppings on.
+Pour the melted chocolate on the prepared rimmed baking sheet.
+Spread in an even layer and then scatter the toppings on.

-- Allow the chocolate to harden at room temperature for 2-3 hours.
+Allow the chocolate to harden at room temperature for 2-3 hours.
 Either break in pieces or use a knife to cut.
+Enjoy!

 Don’t let the fancy terms such as “temper” be discouraging.
 Tempering chocolate means melting chocolate to a temperature that breaks down the crystals in the cocoa butter.
 Although it may sound intimidating, it can actually easily be done in your microwave.